js-headquaters/beast-memory-game/readme.md

 - [ ] Add menu button that opens popup with statistic, setting and etc
 - [ ] Add game time and errors count (user already knows where pair card located but open other card)
 - [ ] Add game over screen with game time, error counts, and buttons: play again, raise difficulty

+## Useful

+- main button is always visible
+- main button color is not support hex8